You’ve been in the College of Computer and Information Science for a while now and you know it’s time to start thinking about co-op. What do you do?

 If you decide you would like to work at a different company for your next co-op, attend the Seeking New Assignment meeting, complete Final Clearance, and you will then have access to COOL.

-Before you accept a position with your previous co-op employer, be sure that this new position will be one of professional growth.
-If you have decided to return to the same co-op employer for your next co-op cycle, please be sure to alert your manager and HR of that company, in addition to informing your Co-op Faculty Coordinator.
-This can be done in person or via email.
-You do not need to attend the Seeking New Assignment portion of the meeting and do not need to complete clearance.
-Additionally, confirm that this position is still in fact available for the next co-op period.
+Before you accept a position with your previous co-op employer, be sure that this new position will be one of professional growth and confirm that it is still available.
+Be sure to alert your manager and HR of that company and your Co-op Faculty Coordinator.
+You do not need to complete clearance.

-A date will be set each semester, and announced during the Seeking New Assignment meeting, regarding when you need to make a final decision about whether or not to return to your previous co-op employer.
+A date will be set regarding when you need to make a final decision about whether or not to return to your previous co-op employer.
 By this date, you will have to inform both your manager/HR and your Co-op Faculty Coordinator.
 We highly recommend that you meet with your Co-op Faculty Coordinator prior to this date to weigh out the pros and cons.

-You should attend Seeking New Assignment and complete Final Clearance ASAP in order to view the jobs available on COOL.
-You will typically have one weekend to view positions before a decision must be made.
+If unsure, you should complete Final Clearance ASAP in order to view the jobs available on COOL which will give you a few days to review jobs in Cool before making a decision.
 This is out of fairness to our co-op employers and will prevent positions from not being filled due to students holding onto these offers too long into the semester.

 If you are currently on co-op and are about to return to classes you must complete the following steps: